 Robert Enright (2008) Forgiveness is a Choice: A Step by Step Process for Resolving Anger and Restoring Hope Washington DC: American Psychological Association

 There are lots of similarities between men and women … and also lots of differences (far beyond the fact that men can't get pregnant).
-Here are a few that I have read about (and yes, there are exceptions to every one of them!):
+Here are a few that I have read about (and yes, there are exceptions to every one of them!):… Read the rest

 Men and women process information very differently.
 Women often think out loud, sharing their process with any interested listener.
 Men, before they talk, silently mull over or think about what they have heard or experienced.

 Women tend to process things by talking them through.
-Men tend to process things by thinking.
+Men… Read the rest

 I am commited to life-long learning and have thoroughly enjoyed the formal studies I have done over the years (an MA in Theology with Ridley College and a Doctor of Ministry degree with Fuller Theological Seminary).

-There are many excellent training colleges in Australia including the Australian College of Ministries (ACOM) has a partnership with Fuller Theological Seminary where students can do the course while staying in Australia with only one two-week trip to the USA.
-Students then learn in the context of their own ministry, with course work from the likes of Dallas Willard, Arch Hart, Mark Conner, Keith Farmer, Kim Zovak, Richard Blackaby and many more.… Read the rest
+There are many excellent training colleges in Australia including the Australian College of Ministries (ACOM) has a partnership with Fuller Theological Seminary where students can do the course while staying in Australia with only one two-week trip to the USA. … Read the rest

 In the book Why Men Don't Have a Clue and Women Always Need More Shoes, the authors discuss common questions women ask about men, based on over 5,000 letters they have received.
 Here are a few of them.
 [Note: I take no responsibility for the information or opinions presented in this BLOG post]